Top 7 Ethereum RPC providers for DeFi in 2026

 Quicknode

-Quicknode uses a credit-based pricing model where requests are weighted by method complexity.
-The free tier is a 30-day trial with 10M credits — not a recurring free plan — which means institutional teams cannot maintain a Quicknode endpoint for development and testing without a paid subscription.
-Paid plans run from Build ($49/month, 80M credits, 50 RPS) through Business ($999/month, 2B credits, 500 RPS).
-Credits consumed by trace and debug methods vary in weight, so the cost per debug_traceTransaction call differs from a simple eth_blockNumber, complicating cost modeling.
+Quicknode uses credit-based pricing weighted by method complexity, so a debug_traceTransaction call consumes a different number of credits than eth_blockNumber β a real complication for cost forecasting on compliance-heavy workloads.
+The free tier is a one-month trial with 10M credits, not a recurring plan, which means institutional teams canβt keep a Quicknode endpoint running for ongoing development and testing without moving to a paid tier.
+Paid plans run from Build ($49/month, 80M credits, 50 RPS) through Business ($999/month, 2B credits, 500 RPS), with several Business+ tiers above that for higher credit volumes.

-For institutional deployments, the critical Quicknode feature is the enterprise tier: dedicated clusters, SOC 2 Type II plus ISO 27001 certification, 99.99% SLA, and RBAC/SSO for team access controls.
-The dual compliance certification (SOC 2 + ISO 27001) is a stronger compliance story than SOC 2 alone and may satisfy certain institutional requirements — particularly for firms operating under ISO-aligned frameworks in Europe.
-Trace and debug methods unlock at the Build tier and above.
-Ethereum archive access is available on paid plans.
+For institutional deployments, the enterprise tier is the relevant one: dedicated clusters, SOC 2 Type II plus ISO 27001 certification, a documented uptime SLA, and RBAC/SSO for team access control.
+The dual certification is a genuinely stronger compliance story than SOC 2 alone, and can matter specifically for firms operating under ISO-aligned frameworks in Europe.
+Trace and debug methods unlock from the Build tier upward, and Ethereum archive access is available on paid plans.
+Quicknodeβs credit-based pricing can surprise teams once archive or trace calls enter the mix in volume β worth modeling against your actual method mix before committing to a tier.

-Limitations: Dedicated nodes are enterprise-only, which means mid-market institutional teams on the Scale or Business tier are still on shared infrastructure.
-The credit weighting for expensive methods (trace, debug) creates unpredictable billing for compliance-heavy workflows.
-The 30-day trial is too short for a proper institutional evaluation cycle.
+Limitations: Dedicated infrastructure is enterprise-only, so mid-market institutional teams on Scale or Business tiers remain on shared infrastructure.
+Method-weighted credit consumption makes billing harder to forecast for compliance-heavy workflows than flat per-call pricing.
+The one-month trial is short for a proper institutional evaluation cycle.

 Fit for institutional DeFi: